 I found the audio lessons to be very clear and well paced.
 There are spots where the student is asked to participate in the conversation, either by repeating a word or phrase or standing in on one of the “skits”.
 This keeps you engaged in the lesson, however you sometimes have to force yourself to do it as obviously, at home, nobody is really watching to ensure you participate.

 The audio lessons are available to download via .mp3 so you can take them with you on the go.
-However, thanks to the new-for-2017 Rocket Languages app, you can simply log in on your smartphone and stay on track with your lessons more easily.
+However, thanks to the new Rocket Languages app, you can simply log in on your smartphone and stay on track with your lessons more easily.
 This was a great addition to the course this year that really makes it better all-around.

 Audio Recognition: Hear It!
 Say It!